Sam Conrad: International representative rowing

 Conrad was first selected to represent Australia in an all-Queensland men's junior coxed four at the 2001 Junior World Rowing Championships in Duisburg, Germany.
 That four, coached by his father Tim, placed seventh.

 In 2002 he was selected in the Australian men's eight who contested the World Rowing U23 Championships in Genoa and achieved a fourth placing.
 The following year at the 2003 World Rowing U23 Championships in Belgrade he was in the six seat of the men's eight who won a bronze U23 World Championship medal.

 For the 2004 World Rowing Championships Conrad made his first appearance in a senior Australian representative crew when he stroked a coxless four to the A final, but a sixth-place finish.
 In 2005 he was picked to stroke a coxed pair at the 2005 World Rowing Championships in Gifu, Japan with Hardy Cubasch at bow and Marc Douez up front.
 The pair led the race from start to finish and claimed Australia's second ever World Championship title in that boat class.

 From 2006 to 2008 Conrad held a seat in the Australian men's senior eight.
 He contested two World Rowing Cups in Europe in 2006 and was seated at four when the eight raced at the 2006 World Rowing Championships at Eton Dorney to a fourth placing.
 He competed in the eight at World Rowing Cups II and III in 2007 and was in the five seat when they contested the 2007 World Rowing Championships in Munich and placed eighth.
 His final Australian representative appearances were in the 2008 Olympic year.
-He competed in the lead-up World Rowing Cups and then was seated at seven in the men's eight who raced to a sixth place in the final at the 2008 Summer Olympics.
+He competed in the lead-up World Rowing Cups and then was seated at seven in the men's eight who raced to sixth place in the final at the 2008 Summer Olympics.